 “The earlier a runner can use a coach, the more likely that they can adopt better running habits earlier on to promote a stronger running career,” says Keith Laverty (IG handle: @trail_lightning).

 “There are so many factors and subtle aspects of the training process that can be entirely missed without a coach.
 Such as how to structure a program, how to choose new running shoes, what strength exercises to incorporate or how to prevent injuries during the training process.”

 If you are training for a big race, you know the importance of a good training plan.
 You’ll likely be tempted to find a free one online somewhere.

 Free training plans are great because, well, they are free.
-But when you hire a coach, your training plan is custom tailored specifically for you.
+But when you hire a coach, they custom-tailor a plan specifically for you.
 This means it’s created to your current and near-future ability level.
 And it’s designed around your available training time and lifestyle.

 With a free plan, you’ll run into difficulties when the plan needs to be changed.
-If a workout gets missed (and it will!), you likely don’t know how to adjust it.
+If you miss a session (and you will!), you likely don’t know how to adjust for it.
 But your running coach does!